JungleComputing/ipl/docs/README-bin.txt

 Ibis is free software.
 See the file "LICENSE.txt" for copying permissions.

 The Ibis software requires at least a 1.4 JDK version of Java.
-With a 1.3 or older version of Java, some parts of Ibis will not compile.
+With a 1.3 or older version of Java, some parts of Ibis will not run.
 Suitable versions of Java can be obtained from the web.
 IBM has versions for AIX (at http://www.ibm.com/developerworks/java), SUN has versions for Solaris, Linux, and Windows (at http://java.sun.com),